Conventional deodorant contains aluminum. Learn how to make your own natural, aluminum-free homemade deodorant with this frugal recipe!

 Here are some things you need to know about natural deodorant if you’ve never used it before:

 - Don’t over apply.
 You only need to lightly coat your underarms.
 Over applying will actually make it not work as well.
 Two to four swipes is ideal.

 - Only twist up as much as you need.
 It will be slightly softer than store-bought deodorant, and may fall off if you twist it up too much.

 - Some people experience a week or two of detoxing once switching over to a natural product.
 While none of my testers experienced this, it is still possible.
 You need to give the deodorant a good 2-3 weeks use before deciding if it works for you or not.

 - This deodorant will stay solid at room temperature; however, if you live in an area with extreme heat you can put the stick in the refrigerator to harden it up a bit.

 - This is a deodorant only, and it will not keep you from sweating (though it does do a good job of absorbing most of it, and certainly keeps you from stinking).

-Lexie is a follower of Jesus, the wife of the very talented Stephen McNeill, and a stay-at-home mother of two exquisite girls (ages 4 and 18 months).
+Lexie is a follower of Jesus, the wife of the very talented Stephen McNeill, and a stay-at-home mother of two exquisite girls.
 Her passions include spending time with friends and family, reading, traveling, and teaching.
 In an effort to live more naturally and frugally, she began making and selling her own skin care products.
 She loves sharing these passions with others and helping other families catch the vision of living a more natural lifestyle.
 Her blog can be found here, and her facebook page can be found here.